 Deep learning has also transformed the manufacturing industry.
 By leveraging deep learning algorithms, manufacturers can optimize production processes, improve quality control, and reduce downtime.
 For example, deep learning models can analyze sensor data from manufacturing equipment to detect potential faults or anomalies, allowing proactive maintenance and preventing costly breakdowns.

-Key Applications of Deep Learning
+Key Deep Learning Applications

 Deep Learning in Image and Speech Recognition